JagsJulia/Jags.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Jags-j0.4-v0.3.0.
-Branch Jags-j0.3-v0.2.0 runs on Julia 0.3.x.
+This version will be kept as the Github branch Jags-j0.5-v1.0.0.

 ## What's new

+### Version 1.0.0

+1. Updated for Julia 0.5

 ### Version 0.3.0